 Namibia – through the country of the wide horizons

-Itinerary on request – available between November and March
+Itinerary on request for a minimum of 6 people – available between November and March

 from € 3.990 per person sharing in dbl room